The objectives of ILPA are

 The first Annual General Meeting of the Association was held on 13 December 1984 when the first Executive Committee was elected and provision was made for regional subcommittees to be established.
 ILPA became a not-for-profit company limited by guarantee in 1989.

 The objects of the Association have stood the test of time and ILPA’s activities today would be recognisable to those present in 1984.
 ILPA members continue to come together to promote excellence in immigration, asylum and nationality law practice and to organise as working groups (formerly ‘subcommittees’).
 Training and the dissemination of information have remained ILPA’s core activities and both are highly valued by the profession.
-ILPA’s bulletin is recognisable in the respected Journal of Immigration, Asylum and Nationality Law and in the detailed monthly updates to all members.
+ILPA’s bulletin is recognisable in the respected Journal of Immigration, Asylum and Nationality Law and in the detailed weekly updates to all members.
 The tradition of successful work with parliament has continued, as has that of raising and discussing concerns and criticisms directly with officials.
 Despite the many changes in law and procedure between then and now, the range of concerns raised by practitioners is still recognisable and their commitment to working for the rights of refugees and migrants remains unflagging.

 ILPA became a registered charity in January 2014.
 The Executive Committee became the Committee of Trustees.